1.8 Cross-border cooperation

 'The Fund is an international donor organisation, established in 2000 by the governments of the Visegrad Group countries — Czechia, Hungary, Poland and Slovakia — to promote regional cooperation in the Visegrad region (V4) as well as between the V4 region and other countries, especially in the Western Balkans and Eastern Partnership regions.
 The Fund does so by awarding EUR 8 million through grants, scholarships and artist residencies provided annually by equal contributions of all the V4 countries.'

-From 2016 an aggregated budget is published in every year with the list of all of the projects, but it is not indicated separately which project is specifically related to youth, so it needs further clarification with the Fund.
+From 2016 an aggregated budget is published in every year with the list of all of the projects, but it is not indicated separately which project is specifically related to youth.
 The total budget was

 - EUR 4.6 million in 2019

-As for 2020, only the specific granted amounts are listed (points 1 and 2, above), but according to the general information accessible on the Fund website,
+As for 2022, only the specific granted amounts are listed, but according to the general information accessible on the Fund website,

 Government Regulation 227/2013 of 24 June [43/2013.
 (X. 18.)
 KüM közlemény] on the agreement between the Government of Hungary and the Government of the Lithuanian Republic established the Stephen Báthory Fund for Cooperation of Hungarian and Lithuanian Youth, which supports the cooperation of young people between the age of 13 and 30.